ForgeRock/forgeops/samples/config/dev-benchmark/README.md

 # Dev-benchmark sample config
-This config is used to develop and test gatling benchmark simulation.
+This config is used to develop and test Gatling benchmark simulation.

 ## Configuration
 - 1x AM